Skip to content

 Introduction

-Dhali is an API gateway provider, enabling seamless API monetisation using open, next generation payment technology.
+Dhali is an API monetisation, using open, next generation payment technology.
 API users can generate their own API keys on-demand and independently of API providers.
 Just like regular API keys, Dhali API keys get embedded into request headers.
-Unlike regular API keys, Dhali API keys have direct monetary value, enabled by Blockchain technology.
+Unlike regular API keys, Dhali API keys have direct monetary value, enabled by Blockchain technology; the API keys of off-chain payments.
 This approach enables a world where no registrations or subscriptions are required.
 Authentication is replaced with a real-time nano-payment, which gets embedded into a request header:

 curl_image